 The NASA team known as mission control, monitoring the journey from start to finish breathed a great sigh of relief when Armstrong casually announced "Houston ...
 This Is Tranquility Base ...
 The Eagle Has Landed!" ...
-Then came a deafening applause from all corners of the world!
+Then came the applause!

 (Check out the you-tube video "Landing On The Sea Of Tranquility")

 To all those skeptics who say " ... what the heck, they just sat there and flicked the right switches at the right time ... they did just what they were taught to do ... "

 Well, I would say, you guys have a great deal more to understand!

 Having been the mission commander of the most dangerous journey undertaken by man, and having accomplished all that he did that was associated with the mission, and the manner and circumstances under which he achieved all these, Neil Armstrong's courage and prowess cannot be described in just a few words.

 During the moon landing mission, he was hailed by a Russian newspaper as the 'Czar Of The Ship!'